akka/akka-http/docs/src/main/paradox/scala/http/server-side/low-level-api.md

 ### Streaming Request/Response Entities

-Streaming of HTTP message entities is supported through subclasses of `HttpEntity`.
+Streaming of HTTP message entities is supported through subclasses of @unidoc[HttpEntity].
 The application needs to be able to deal with streamed entities when receiving a request as well as, in many cases, when constructing responses.
 See @ref[HttpEntity](../common/http-model.md#httpentity) for a description of the alternatives.